awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling-prerequisites.md

 ## Permissions<a name="endpoint-auto-scaling-permissions"></a>

-The `SagemakerFullAccessPolicy` IAM policy has all of the IAM permissions required to perform autoscaling\.
+The `SagemakerFullAccessPolicy` IAM policy has all of the IAM permissions required to perform auto scaling\.
 For more information about SageMaker IAM permissions, see [SageMaker Roles](sagemaker-roles.md)\.

 If you are using a custom permission policy, you must include the following permissions: